 We have so much to offer and there is so much we could say but don’t, because unless we’re really passionate about something, we’re not going to fight to be heard.
 That’s simply not our approach.

 How Our World Could Change

-And no one ever thanks an introvert for being so quietly engaged, asking them to share the insight they’ve gained while intently listening and observing.
-The mere idea seems laughable at first, but when you really think about it… I wonder how our world would change if this began happening, because this alone would validate our vital place in this world.
+No one ever thanks an introvert for being so quietly engaged, or asks them to share the insight they’ve gained while intently listening and observing.
+And I wonder how our world would change if this began happening, because this alone would validate our vital place in this world.

 I also wonder how the world would change if each one of us stepped into our power as an introvert, embracing the way we’re wired, operating unapologetically in the way that we thrive, and owning the unique value we bring to the world.
 To me, this seems to be the first extremely important step.

 Read this blog next to learn why I believe you’re perfectly wired for your purpose.